matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 #### `Deployer`

 The main export of this plugin is the `Deployer` class.
-It is used to wrap a `zksync-web3` Wallet instance and provides a convenient interface to deploy smart contracts.
+It is used to wrap a `zksync-web3` Wallet instance and provides a convenient interface to deploy smart contracts and account abstractions.
 Its main methods are:

 ```typescript
 class Deployer {